HOW TO DISTINGUISH ALL GENERATIONS

-- 3rd generation has metallic shiny letters, and a Line underneath the Crown image
+- 3rd generation eneloops have metallic letters, and a Line underneath the Crown image (HR-3UTGB)

-The top picture shows a 1st, 2nd and 3rd generation eneloop batteries for the Japanese market, and the 4th generation eneloop for the European market.
-The 4th gen is coded BK-3MCCE.
-While the US market has the code BK-3MCCA for the same battery.
+The picture shows a 1st, 2nd and 3rd generation eneloop battery for the Japanese market.
+The 4th generation eneloop is for the European market.

 Keep in mind that the latest upgraded 4th generation now have specs saying 70% capacity/charge left after 10 years, while the original 4th generation had 70% after 5 years.
 See the FAQ what this 70% means.